insected/bobbae_gcp-wiki/Identity-Management.md

+Google [Identity](https://developers.google.com/identity) enables users to sign into apps and authorize apps to use Google services.

 [Identity-based security](https://en.wikipedia.org/wiki/Identity-based_security) is a type of security that focuses on access to digital information or services based on the authenticated identity of an individual.